Subdivisions, shellability, and collapsibility of products

-A \emph{polytope} (in $\R^d$) is the convex hull of finitely many points in $\R^d$.
-Similarly, if $S^d$ is the unit sphere in $\R^{d+1}$, a \emph{polytope in $S^d$} is the convex hull of a finite number of points in some open hemisphere of $S^d$.
-Polytopes in $S^d$ are in one-to-one correspondence with polytopes in $\R^d$. \footnote{The reason why we introduce also polytopal complexes in $S^d$, and not just in $\R^d$, is that we will need them for the definition of vertex links; see below.}
+By $\R^d$ and $S^d$ we denote the euclidean $d$-space and the unit sphere in $\R^{d+1}$, respectively.
+A \Defn{(euclidean) polytope} in $\R^d$ is the convex hull of finitely many points in $\R^d$.
+Similarly, a \Defn{spherical polytope} in $S^d$ is the convex hull of a finite number of points that all belong to some open hemisphere of $S^d$.
+Spherical polytopes are in natural one-to-one correspondence with euclidean polytopes via radial projections.
+A \Defn{polytopal complex} in $\R^d$ (resp.\ in $S^d$) is a finite collection of polytopes in $\R^d$ (resp.~$S^d$) that is closed under passing to faces of its elements and such that the intersection of any two polytopes is a face of both.

-A~{\it (polytopal) complex} in $\R^d$ (resp. in $S^d$) is a finite nonempty collection of polytopes in $\R^d$ (resp.~$S^d$), such that the intersection of any two polytopes is a face of both.
-The polytopes in a complex are called \emph{faces}; the inclusion-maximal faces are called \emph{facets}.
-A polytopal complex is \emph{pure} if all its facets are of the same dimension.
-The \emph{face poset} of a complex is the partially ordered set formed by its faces, with respect to inclusion.
-Two polytopal complexes are called {\it combinatorially equivalent} if their face posets are isomorphic as posets.
-The \emph{underlying space} $|C|$ of a polytopal complex $C$ is the union of its faces as topological space.
-If two complexes are combinatorially equivalent, their underlying spaces are homeomorphic.

-Let $C$ be a polytopal complex in $\R^d$, and let $A$ be a subset of $\R^d$.
-We denote by $\RR(C,A)$ the ``restriction of $C$ to $A$'', namely, the inclusion-maximal subcomplex $D$ of $C$ such that $|D| \subset A$, where $|D|$ is the natural embedding of $D$ inside the given realization of $C$.
-The notation $\RR(C,A)$ makes sense only if the embedding of $C$ is specified.
-Therefore, throughout the present paper, we shall always consider polytopal complexes together with a \textbf{fixed} geometric realization in $\R^d$ (or $S^d$), for a specific $d$.

-If $C$ is a polytopal complex, a \emph{subdivision} of $C$ is any polytopal complex $C'$ with $|C|=|C'|$, such that the underlying space of each face of $C'$ is contained in the underlying space of some face of $C$.
-Subdivisions always exist.
-A \emph{simplicial complex} is a polytopal complex all whose faces are simplices.
-A \emph{triangulation} of a topological space $X$ (resp. of a polytopal complex $P$) is any simplicial complex whose underlying space is homeomorphic to $X$ (resp. to $|P|$).
-Every simplicial subdivision is a triangulation, but the converse is false: If we remove the interior of some $5$-simplex $\Delta$ from Edwards' non-PL triangulation of $S^5$~\cite{Edwards}, the resulting complex is a triangulation of $\Delta$, but not a subdivision of $\Delta$.

-A \emph{derived subdivision} of a polytopal complex $P$ is any subdivision of $P$ with face poset isomorphic to the order complex of the face poset of $P$.
-Any derived subdivision is both a subdivision and a triangulation.
-An example of a derived subdivision is the \emph{barycentric subdivision} $\sd P$, which uses as vertices the barycenters of all faces of $P$.
-(Other choices are possible, e.g.~the ``$E$-splitting subdivision'' which will be introduced in Definition~\ref{def:split}.)
-Barycentric subdivisions can be iterated, by setting $\sd^0 P := P$ and recursively $\sd^{m+1}(P) : = \sd (\sd^m P)$.
-As $m$ grows the mesh gets finer and finer: For any subdivision~$K'$ of~$K$, there is a natural number $m$ such that the $m$-th barycentric subdivision of $K$ is also a subdivision of $K'$ \cite[Lemma~4]{ZeemanBK}.

-In case $P$ is a subcomplex of a polytopal complex $Q$, the {\em $m$-th derived neighborhood of $P$ in $Q$}, denoted by $N^m(P,Q)$, is the subcomplex of $\sd^m Q$ formed by the faces that intersect $\sd^m P$.
-If~$m$~is a positive integer, $N^m(P,Q)$ is a simplicial complex, even if $P$ and $Q$ are not simplicial.